sib-swiss/SPARQL_course/docs/music.md

 }
 ```

+Remember that we need the :member? to get the paths to the solo songs by McCartney (:artist), and the paths that go on to the group, linked by :member.

+Why do we need the "^" for track?
+In case, go back to the simple scheme of the graph.

-To understand the results better, one could split this request in 2 and have one part for track-artist-member UNION one part for the writer part, and bind these variables, in order to understand where the actual result comes from
+To understand the "or" (|) part of the results better, one could split this request in 2 and have one part for track-artist-member UNION one part for the writer part, and bind these variables, in order to understand where the actual result comes from

 ??? done "Answer"
     ```sparql